ansible-community/ara/README.rst

     # Run your playbook as your normally would
     ~/.ara/venv/bin/ansible-playbook playbook.yml

-The data is saved in real time during the Ansible playbook execution.
+The data will be saved in real time throughout the execution of the Ansible playbook.

-What happened behind the scenes is that the ARA Ansible callback plugin used the offline API client to send the data to the API which then saved it to a database located by default at ``~/.ara/server/ansible.sqlite``.
+What happens behind the scenes is that the ARA Ansible callback plugin used the built-in API client to send the data to the API which then saved it to a database located by default at ``~/.ara/server/ansible.sqlite``.

 You're now ready to start poking at the API with the built-in API clients !